 Our core values are something we come back to time and time again.

 2) Connection: BBY provides a place to connect to yourself.
 We will encourage you to connect to your breath, your body, mind, spirit and the world around you.
-This may even mean asking questions that ask you to look at how you think about the world.
+BBY will also ask that challenge you to ask yourself how you think about the world and we hope to encourage you to step outside of your current belief systems and be willing to address your internal and implicit biases - about your own body, your own limitations, and your role and responsibility in the world.

 3) Engagement: You will be challenged to engage physically, mentally and spiritually in every single class in some way.
 We will also encourage you to engage with your neighbors and the community around you.